 Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
 Follow the on-screen instructions to complete.

-3. Save Current BIOS File:
+3. Save Current BIOS to File Save the Current BIOS File:

 Click Save Current BIOS to File to save the current BIOS file.